Figures logo

 There are many reasons why conducting regular pay equity analysis is important.
 For example:

-• Improves your compensation and benefits structures
+• Improves your compensation and benefits structures.

-• Demonstrates your commitment to diversity, equity and inclusion
+• Demonstrates your commitment to diversity, equity and inclusion.

-• Helps you attract and retain top talent
+• Helps you attract and retain top talent.

-• Ensures compliance with local or national laws around pay equity
+• Ensures compliance with local or national laws around pay equity.

-How to conduct a pay equity analysis: a step-by-step guide
+How to conduct a pay equity analysis: A step-by-step guide

 Ready to conduct your first pay equity analysis?
 Here are the steps to take: